ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 ## Abstract

-The ERC721 standard did not foresee the approval of multiple operators to manage a specific token on behalf of their owner.
+The ERC721 standard did not foresee the approval of multiple operators to manage a specific token on behalf of its owner.
 This lead to the establishment of `setApprovalForAll()` as the predominant way to authorise operators, which affords the approved address control over all assets and creates an unnecessarily broad security risk that has already been exploited in a multitude of phishing attacks.
 The presented EIP extends ERC721 by introducing a fine-grained, on-chain approval mechanism that allows owners to authorise multiple, specific operators on a per-token basis; this removes unnecessary access permissions and shrinks the surface for exploits to a minimum.
 The provided reference implementation further enables cheap revocation of all approvals on a per-owner or per-token basis.

 ## Motivation